 The use of tretinoin for the treatment of skin conditions including acne dates back to the 1960s.
 It was the first retinoid approved by the U.S. Food and Drug Administration (FDA) in 1971.

 Retinoids are compounds related to vitamin A that regulate the growth of cells.
 They are also involved in other important biological processes including vision, inflammation, embryogenesis, and reproduction.
 Retinoids work by speeding up skin cell turnover.
 When a retinoid cream or gel is applied to the skin, new skin cells are produced at a more rapid pace.
 This leaves less time for pores to become blocked.

 Various studies have shown that tretinoin (0.1%) reduced the appearance of cysts by 80% when applied daily for 12 weeks.
-Tretinoin also decreased acne scarring and improved skin texture over 24 weeks.
+Tretinoin also decreases acne scarring and improves skin texture over 24 weeks.

 Although most studies of tretinoin have been in patients with hormonal acne, several trials have shown that it also reduced inflammatory acne.
 That’s because tretinoin appears to mediate the effect of small proteins known as cytokines.
 These cytokines have important immune messaging functions and some of them are proinflammatory.
 Multiple studies demonstrate that tretinoin inhibits the release of such proinflammatory cytokines.